drogonframework/drogon-assist/README.md

  * libbsd (if not on *BSD)
  * Botan-2

-**Note:** You need to recompile this library after any update to Drogon.
+**Note:** This library is in early development.
+The APIs may change without prior notice **Note:** You need to recompile this library after any update to Drogon.
 Otherwise ABI incompatablity may cause unexpected issues.

 ## Features: